iknowjason/CMLab/files/chef/chef-lab-guide.md

     knife client list
     ```

- ### Bootstrapping a Chef Node
+ ### Bootstrapping a Chef Linux Node

 In this section, you'll bootstrap a chef node or client.
 The **linux2** system will be used as the node in this lab.
-Look in the output from ```terraform output`` and access the system over SSH.
+Look in the output from ```terraform output``` and access the system over SSH.
 After remotely accessing **linux2** over SSH, set up the /etc/hosts file so the chef server IP address can be resolved.

 1. On linux2:  edit the /etc/hosts file so that the fqdn of Chef Server can be resolved:
    ```bash